 The Note 5 isn't for everyone simply because it's currently only available in the US and Canada in the Western world.
 It launched in the US on AT&T, Verizon, T-Mobile, Sprint and US Cellular on August 21, 2015, but is now only available through Verizon and Samsung.

 It never came to the UK nor the rest of Europe.
 Samsung instead focused on the Galaxy S6 Edge+ in the UK.
-For now, anyone outside of North America who wants a new phone with a stylus is out of luck until the Note 7 launch, and that phone didn't exactly pan out either.
+Anyone outside of North America who wanted a new phone with a stylus had to wait 24 months for the Note 7 launch, and that phone didn't exactly pan out either.

 The Samsung Galaxy Note 5 has the same basic shape as the Note 4, but the construction of the two phones couldn't be any more different.